hlship/threaded-conversation/README.md

 Threaded conversation (TC) consists of a string of interactions between the player and non-player characters (NPC);
 The player makes a comment, the NPC provides a reply.

-In TC, each such unit of conversation is called a _quip_.
+TC builds on (and effectively replaces) the standard library `ask/tell/talk to` commands; instead of discussing topics, the unit of conversation is called a _quip_.

 Here's an example of TC in action: